DeepanshuSarawagi/AWS/10-VPC/VPCOverview.md

   - Allows resources in a VPC to connect to the internet.
   - Must be created separately from a VPC.
   - One VPC can only be attached to one IGW.
+  - Acts as NAT for instances which has public IPV4 attached to it.
   - Internet Gateways on their own do not allow internet access.
     - We must edit the route tables.
   - Every Internet Gateway should have one or more explicit subnet associations.
   - And every subnet should have a route table attached to it.
   - We add routes that is public internet 0.0.0.0 in the public route table.
 The target of this route should be IGW.